 Enroll in a Women’s Detox Program Today

 Are you pregnant and have a substance use problem?
-Serenity House Detox can provide a Fort Lauderdale or West Palm Beach women’s detox program that meets your needs.
+Serenity House Detox & Recovery can provide a Fort Lauderdale or Jupiter women’s detox program that meets your needs.
 Some of our services include:

 - Medical detox program